 Why the surgery?

-I contemplated over doing the surgery for a pretty long time already (in fact, I wrote a post about it last Aug).
+I contemplated over doing the surgery for a pretty long time already.
 Reason being that my eyes were not really just single to begin with… I had uneven eyelids (one side being double and the other, single).

 I often feel that…

 1) I look weird without make-up on as the difference is obvious.

 2) Make-up takes up a lot of my time as I have to literally colour eye-liner over half my eyelids to mask the difference.

 … and I finally decided.
 That I only have one life to live and I’m going to fix the thing that’s been bothering me.

 For those of you who didn’t know, there are two major types of technique for double eyelid surgery, the non-incision & incision method.

 – Effects are temporary (lasts years depending on individual but not permanent)

 – Not suitable for people with a lot of eye fat/bulge and sagging